magedabdelsalam/password-generator/README.md

 # 03 Password Generator
 Generate a random password.
-You can customize your password by choosing how long and complex.
-You can choose between lower case, upper case, numeric, or special characters.
+You can make it short (8 character minium) or long (128 character maximum).
+You can include some or all character types (lower case, upper case, numeric, or special characters), but must at least have one.
 Enjoy!

 ## Links
 * [Password Generator App](https://magedabdelsalam.com/password-generator/)